10.2.2 Graduate Student Hourly Employment

 e.
 Work Schedules and Requirements

-A student is expected to work the agreed hours, be punctual, and satisfy all reasonable requirements of the employer with regard to performance and behavior.
-Most on-campus employers build in some flexibility in hours given students’ exam schedules, but that is not always possible and students are expected to carry through if they have agreed to be at work.
+A graduate student in hourly employment is expected to establish a schedule of working hours, exercise punctuality, and abide by professional guidelines as established by the hiring department with regard to performance and behavior.
+Most on-campus employers build in some flexibility in hours given students’ exam schedules, but that is not always possible, and students are expected to carry through if they have agreed to be at work.

 f.
 Sick Time

-Sick time provides a mechanism to pay graduate student hourly employees when they are unable to perform their work responsibilities due to illness or for other related reasons as detailed below.
-All Stanford student hourly employees receive sick time benefits.
+Sick time provides a mechanism to pay graduate student hourly employees when they are unable to perform their work responsibilities due to illness or for other related reasons, as detailed below.
+All Stanford graduate students in hourly employment receive sick time benefits.
 Arrangements for any variations in work hours, including time off for illness or related uses of sick time, should be made individually with the student hourly employee’s supervisor.
-To the extent possible, student hourly employees are encouraged to make arrangements outside of their working hours and supervisors are encouraged to offer flexibility in work hours.
+To the extent possible, students in hourly employment are encouraged to make arrangements outside of their working hours, and supervisors are encouraged to offer flexibility in work hours.

 g.
 Job Listing

-Stanford departments wishing to hire graduate students may use the system administered by BEAM (Bridging Education, Ambition and Meaningful Work) to list their job openings.
-Departments should log onto Handshake to post a job.
-Departments may also use their own means of locating student employees.
+Stanford departments wishing to hire graduate students may use Handshake, the system administered by Stanford Career Education (CareerEd), to list their job openings.
+Departments may also use their own means of recruiting and identifying student employees.

 h.
 Non-Discrimination